 But this is not how many retailers use Social.
-They create content about something, publish on their blog and then share the URL of that page on Facebook, Twitter, Pinterest, Tumblr..everywhere with some well researched hash tags.
-But this type of content distribution doesn’t creates the kind engagement that you would expect.
+They create content about something, publish on their blog and then share the URL of that page on Facebook, Twitter, Pinterest, Tumblr..everywhere with some well-researched hashtags.
+But this type of content distribution doesn’t create the kind of engagement that you would expect.

 Doesn’t matter how good that content is, how well you’ve timed it or how well you target it, if the context is not right, it won’t fly.

 Just think about it this way – maybe you’re blaming your content for poor engagement but the problem might be with the context.